If you’re starting out making vlogs or videos, at one point, you’ll stumble upon the technical terms camera look, log camera profiles, and LUTs.

-The basic idea of Log, much like RAW, is to record the image with the colors as flat as possible, to allow for the capturing of the highest manageable amount of dynamic range.
+The basic idea of Log, like RAW, is to record the image with the colors as flat as possible to capture the most manageable dynamic range.

-Effectively, by recording a gray-looking image, these formats allow for greater leverage when it comes to manipulating the colors in the grading process, producing richer results and more possibilities.
+Effectively, by recording a gray-looking image, these formats allow for greater leverage when manipulating the colors in the grading process, producing richer results and more possibilities.

 Shooting RAW allows for the flexibility of a total change of white balance in post-production.
 Log does not.

-As long as you manage to always shoot at the correct white balance, Log is a perfectly viable image option which is a bit handier than RAW, since it requires less space.
+As long as you always shoot at the correct white balance, Log is a perfectly viable image option that is a bit handier than RAW since it requires less space.

 Using LUTs for LOG while Recording

-In some cases, you can use an external monitor to apply a LUT ‘live’ while recording, in order to understand how the colors will look once the LUT is applied in post, as opposed to watching the grayish flat image of the Log format you might be shooting in.
+In some cases, you can use an external monitor to apply a LUT ‘live’ while recording to understand how the colors will look once the LUT is applied in post, instead of watching the grayish flat image of the Log format you might be shooting in.